bugradaryal/XyzMail-Desktop/README.md

 1. Clone the repository.
 2. Create `Secrets.config` in the project root (see [Connection string & configuration](#connection-string--configuration) above).
-3. Make sure a SQL Server instance (LocalDB or SQL Express) is reachable at the connection string you configured.
+3. Make sure a MySQL instance (LocalDB) is reachable at the connection string you configured.
 4. Restore NuGet packages and build in Visual Studio.
 5. Run — on first launch EF Core will create the database schema from the current model/migrations.